sdorof1/java-persistence-frameworks-comparison/README.md

 ## Why only non-JPA?

-Well, we were trying to "stick with standard" in our projects so we used JPA in the past, but after many years of JPA usage (Hibernate mostly), we realized it's counterproductive.
+Well, me and my colleagues were always trying to "stick with standard" in our projects so we used JPA in the past, but after many years of JPA usage (Hibernate mostly), we realized it's counterproductive.
 In most of our projects it caused more problems than it helped to solve - especially in big projects (with lots of tables and relations).
 There are many reasons of those failures - but the biggest issue is that JPA implementations simply turned into bloatware.
 Lot of strange magic is happening inside and the complexity is so high, that you need a high-class Hibernate uberexpert in every team so the app actually shows some performance and the code is manageable...

 So we dropped JPA completely, started using JDBCTemplate and discovered that we can deliver apps sooner (which was kind of surprising), they are a lot faster (thanks to effective use of DB) and much more robust...
 This was really relaxing and we do not plan to return to JPA at all... (yes, even for CRUD applications!)